 - Social Media

-Before publishing your first blog post, I highly recommend reading this post, which explains the basics of SEO.
+Before publishing, I highly recommend reading this post, which explains the basics of SEO.

 Many bloggers completely ignore SEO, and if you learn the very basics, then Google will know what your post is about.